SI-RISCV/e200_opensource/prebuilt_tools/README.md

 Links
 -----------

-To easy your usage, the prebuilt RISC-V ToolChain can be downloaded from the link: https://pan.baidu.com/s/1eUbBlVc
+To ease your usage, the prebuilt RISC-V ToolChain can be downloaded from the link: https://pan.baidu.com/s/1eUbBlVc